MissouriMRDT/Drone_Autonomy_Software/tools/valgrind/README.md

 ## HOW TO INTERPRET VALGRIND OUTPUT

 The output of valgrind will likely never show `All heap blocks were freed -- no leaks are possible` unless all of our external libraries fix their code.
 So valgrinds output with suppressions might look a little different then you're used to.
 Don't worry though, as long as all of the leaked memory is within the suppressed or still reachable category, we're fine.
-The example below shows a compile of the Autonomy_Software code that doesn't leak any additional memory.
+The example below shows a compile of the Drone_Autonomy_Software code that doesn't leak any additional memory.

 ```
 ==23697== HEAP SUMMARY: